HIGHLIGHTS

 Under the hood, it runs on MediaTek’s new Dimensity 9500, which is expected to rival the Snapdragon 8 Elite Gen 5.
 Talking of the variants, like X200 Pro, a 16/512GB is expected.

-The best part?
-Vivo is finally bringing OriginOS globally with the X300 Pro, a huge win after years of the mid-tier FunTouchOS.
+And again, just like the Chinese model, the global variant of the X300 Pro boots on OriginOS, a huge win after years of the mid-tier FunTouchOS.
 Though early reviews mention fewer customisation options than the Chinese version, it’s still a major step up overall.

 Vivo X300 Pro Specifications